AlfarooqAlmenghawi/events-platform/README.md

 **React & Vite** - frameworks used for the layout of the entire project

-**Axios & JS Cookies** - frameworks use for communicating with the backend for various tasks e.g. sending login data to the backend, and recieving the JWT token to store in the browser as a cookie (which keeps the user logged in for up to 7 days.)
+**Axios & JS Cookies** - frameworks used for communicating with the backend for various tasks e.g. sending login data to the backend, and recieving the JWT token to store in the browser as a cookie (which keeps the user logged in for up to 7 days.)

 **Supabase Storage** - Used for implementing image uploads and storing images (event banners)

 **Google Calendar API** - Used for **Calendar Integration** to register events on the user's Google Calendar and includes OAuth for sign in with the user's gmail account that they prefer to use to save said event.

-**Netlify** - Used for hosting the project for public use on a web browser and a mobile phone browser which confirms responsiveness
+**Netlify** - Used for hosting the project for public access on a web browser and on mobile phones which contains layout responsiveness across devices

 ## 🔒 Accessibility

-Tab navigation is enabled for all major flows.
+Tab navigation is enabled for all major elements.
 Form fields use proper labels to signal what it is for.
 ARIA labels added to buttons/links where necessary

 # _🛠️ Known Issues / Work in Progress_

 Some screen reader feedback (e.g., password inputs) is imperfect.
-More refinement could be made to keyboard tab order and ARIA live regions
+More refinement could be made to keyboard tab order and ARIA live regions, however some screen readers may pick up feedback better than others.

 📂 Backend Setup (API)
 The backend Express API is available here.
 Follow its README to run the server locally.